-In 2017, Foreign Direct Investment (FDI) in Vietnam hit a 10-year record at USD 35.88 billion, up 44.4% year-on-year.
-In Vietnam, FDI inflows are often divided into 3 categories: investment in new projects, additional capital to existing projects, and capital contribution and share purchase.
-As reported by the Ministry of Planning and Investment, by the end of 2017, there were 2,591 licensed new projects with total investment of USD 21.27 billion, an increase of 42% to the figure of 2016.
-The additional contributed capital also rose by 49.2%, at around USD 8.41 billion.
-In addition, the total capital contribution and shares bought by foreign investors in 2017 grew to USD6.19 billion, rising 45.1% versus the amount of 2016.
-In addition, FDI disbursement in 2017 was documented at USD 17.5 billion, the highest figure in the history.
+In 2017, Foreign Direct Investment (FDI) in Vietnam hit a trade agreement, after the North American Free Trade 10-year record at USD 35.88 billion, up 44.4% year-on-year.
+Agreement and European Union.
+With the absence of the United States, CPTPP is expected to still yield robust In Vietnam, FDI inflows are often divided into 3 categories: investment in new projects, additional capital to existing economic gains for Vietnam, although at a lower level than the original TPP.
+Gains from CPTPP are expected to be projects, and capital contribution and share purchase.
+As reported by the Ministry of Planning and Investment, by the concentrated in a handful of industries: wearing apparel, end of 2017, there were 2,591 licensed new projects with textiles, food, beverages, and tobacco. total investment of USD 21.27 billion, an increase of 42% to the figure of 2016.
+The additional contributed capital there have also been improvements in bureaucratic also rose by 49.2%, at around USD 8.41 billion.
+In addition, procedures which have been considered a bottle neck to the total capital contribution and shares bought by foreign social development of Vietnam.
+In September 2017, the investors in 2017 grew to USD6.19 billion, rising 45.1% Ministry of Industry and Trade issued Decision 3610a/QDversus the amount of 2016.
+In addition, FDI disbursement BCT, simplifying administrative and investment procedures in 2017 was documented at USD 17.5 billion, the highest by removing 675 investment conditions which accounted figure in the history.

-Since the economic reform "Doi Moi" in 1986, foreign investment has been deemed as an essential resource for development of Vietnam economy.
-So as to attract further capital inflows from outside investors, a good investment climate is of the utmost importance.
-Therefore, the Vietnam government has made efforts to integrate into the global economy by joining international commercial organizations such as WTO and AEC, and signing various Free Trade Agreements (FTAs).
+Apart from vast improvements in the legislative environment, for 55.5% of the number of existing conditions.
+In the Since the economic reform "Doi Moi" in 1986, foreign period 2017-2018, the General Department of Vietnam investment has been deemed as an essential resource for Customs put efforts to reduce customs clearance time for development of Vietnam economy.
+So as to attract further exports and imports to 70 hours and 90 hours respectively capital inflows from outside investors, a good investment and aimed for a further reduction to below 36 hours and climate is of the utmost importance.
+Therefore, the Vietnam 41 hours by 2020.
+In addition, tax payers have enefited government has made efforts to integrate into the global from the annual time reduction for making tax filings and economy by joining international commercial organizations payments which have reduced from 537 hours (prior to such as WTO and AEC, and signing various Free Trade 2014) to 247 hours in 2014, to 117 hours in 2015 and to Agreements (FTAs).
+110 hours by the end of 2016 (the average time for tax fillings of ASEAN 6 is 121 hours/year).